luuquangtrung/luuquangtrung.github.io/_news/2023-10-06_hust_proposal_accepted.md

 ---
 layout: post
-title: Hot!
-We won the HUST Grant for our two-year project on Open RAN slicing
+title: Our project on Open RAN slicing has been granted by HUST
 date: 2023-10-06 09:00:00-0400
 inline: false
 related_posts: false